-It’s with Laser Focus and Being Constantly Mindful of What Space
+It’s with Laser Focus and Being Constantly Mindful

 Remember, the new home would be approximately one-third of the size.Eventually, the kitchen would be downsized and home staged.
 While Mary was emotionally attached to her kitchen we left it until last.

 When it came to the work of downsizing Mary was distraught.
 After the first morning Mary and I sat and had tea.
 I started Mary on an exercise of writing down everything she loved and wanted to keep.
 I asked her not to judge anything.
 Just to put it all on her list.
 She journaled a lot that night.
 The next day we went through the list.
 First of all, she eliminated the items that she could live without.
 Mary had lots of napkins, candles and other home décor that she would sell.
 As a result,

 Large pieces of furniture were labelled with green painters tape in inconspicuous places so that we could still use them to stage the home.
 As well as, paintings and other works of art.
 Also, anything that we did not require to stage the home was stored away in the basement storage room.

 We had downsized considerably at this point so Mary’s sense of overwhelm was lifting.
 Continuing with Mary’s journal we worked through the list focusing on every space except the kitchen.